danibaumann/dnb-api-relay/README.md

 # Simple API Proxy for D&B Direct+ Typeahead

-This is just a simple API-Proxy for D&B Direct+ Typeahead to hide relay your clients request to the D&B API.
+This is a simple API-Proxy for D&B Direct+ Typeahead API to relay your clients request to the D&B API.
 If you need full instructions, please scroll to the "Getting Started" section.

 ## Quick Start (TL;TR)